informXR/iXRLibForUnity/README.md

 ---

 ### Storage API
-The Storage API enable developers to store and retrieve learner/player progress, facilitating the creation of long-form training content.
+The Storage API enables developers to store and retrieve learner/player progress, facilitating the creation of long-form training content.
 When users log in using ArborXR's facility or the developer's in-app solution, these methods allow users to continue their progress on different headsets, ensuring a seamless learning experience across multiple sessions or devices.

 #### Save Progress
 ```csharp